catalyst-cloud/catalystcloud-docs/source/dashboard.rst

 Our web dashboard is a great tool that provides easy access to most of the services that the Catalyst Cloud provides.
-All of the standerd services are able to be controlled via the Dashboard.
+All of the standard services are able to be controlled via the Dashboard.
 There are some more advanced abilities that the cloud environment is capable of; however these require the use of the :ref:`CLI <command-line-interface>` or interacting with our API's directly; which is discussed elsewhere in the :ref:`documentation